bmaddy/conbat/README.md

 * $ node main.js
 * $ open http://localhost:1337

+## Development

+* The compiled main.js and ui.js are checked in so that we can push this to Heroku and have it run as a node.js app.

 ## Notes

 This started as a "build a game in 2.5 hours" competition at our local javascript user group.
 It's not exactly production quality code.